-Almonty is also working with other financial institutions as well as industry participants on financing alternatives, including sufficient funding to replace the KDB Loan and fund Sangdong in its entirety.
+Almonty is continuing to work with financial institutions as well as industry participants on financing alternatives, including sufficient funding to replace the KDB Loan and fund Sangdong in its entirety.
 The Company is continuing with the development and permitting required to commence construction once the appropriate finding package has been put in place.
-Almonty is continuing to work with POSCO on the proposed engineering, procurement and construction ("EPC") contract and expects to be in a position to execute the EPC contract once funding has been secured.
+Almonty is continuing to work with POSCO on the proposed engineering, procurement and construction ("EPC") contract and expects to be able to execute the EPC contract once funding has been secured.
 Almonty is also working on an offtake agreement with several industry participants for the full production of the planned Sangdong Mine.
-The Company is on track, subject to securing appropriate financing, to bring the Sangdong Mine into commercial production in the second half of calendar 2018.
+The Company is on track, subject to securing appropriate financing, to bring the Sangdong Mine into commercial production by the end of calendar 2018.